-Minutes of Council committee Meetings
+Minutes of Committee of Council Meetings

-- 20.23 Each committee of the Council is to keep full and accurate minutes of the proceedings of its Meetings.
-At a minimum, a committee must ensure that the following matters are recorded in the committee's minutes: - a) the names of Councillors attending a Meeting and whether they attended the Meeting in person or by audio-visual link, - b) details of each motion moved at a Meeting and of any amendments moved to it, - c) the names of the mover and seconder of the motion or amendment, - d) whether the motion or amendment was passed or lost, and - e) such other matters specifically required under this Code. - 20.24 All voting at Committee of Council Meetings (including Meetings that are closed to the public), must be recorded in the minutes of Meetings with the names of Councillors who voted for and against each motion or amendment, (including the use of the casting vote), being recorded. - 20.25 The minutes of Meetings of each committee of the Council must be confirmed at a subsequent Meeting of the committee. - 20.26 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the Meeting they relate to. - 20.27 When the minutes have been confirmed, they are to be signed by the person presiding at that subsequent Meeting. - 20.28 The confirmed minutes of a Meeting may be amended to correct typographical or administrative errors after they have been confirmed.
+- 20.23 Each Committee of Council is to keep full and accurate minutes of the proceedings of its Meetings.
+At a minimum, a Committee of Council must ensure that the following matters are recorded in the Committee of Council's minutes: - a) the names of Councillors attending a Meeting and whether they attended the Meeting in person or by audio-visual link, - b) details of each motion moved at a Meeting and of any Amendments moved to it, - c) the names of the mover and seconder of the motion or Amendment, - d) whether the motion or Amendment was passed or lost, and - e) such other matters specifically required under this Code. - 20.24 All voting at Committee of Council Meetings (including Meetings that are closed to the public), must be recorded in the minutes of Meetings with the names of Councillors who voted for and against each motion or Amendment, (including the use of the casting vote), being recorded. - 20.25 The minutes of each Committee of Council Meeting must be confirmed at a subsequent Committee of Council Meeting. - 20.26 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the Meeting they relate to. - 20.27 When the minutes have been confirmed, they are to be signed by the person presiding at that subsequent Meeting. - 20.28 The confirmed minutes of a Meeting may be amended to correct typographical or administrative errors after they have been confirmed.
 Any amendment made under this clause must not alter the substance of any decision made at the Meeting. - 20.29 The confirmed minutes of a Committee of Council Meeting must be published on the Council's website.
-This clause does not prevent the Council from also publishing unconfirmed minutes of Meetings of committees of the Council on its website prior to their confirmation.
+This clause does not prevent the Council from also publishing unconfirmed minutes of Committee of Council Meetings on its website prior to their confirmation.

-Council Committees - Advisory Committees
+Advisory Committees

 - 20.29A Council may by resolution establish Advisory Committees as it considers necessary.
-The resolution must include the adoption of a constituting document (such as a Charter) and Meeting schedule. - 20.29B The provisions of the Code do not apply to the operation or meeting procedure of Advisory Committees. - 20.29C Council may by resolution request that an Advisory Committee create a working party to consider an issue or undertake a particular activity. - 20.29D A Meeting may consider the recommendations contained in a report of an Advisory Committee (staff report) either separately or all concurrently. - 20.29E The recommendations of an Advisory Committee are, so far as adopted by the Meeting resolutions of the Council (or a Committee of Council).
+The resolution must include the adoption of a constituting document (such as a Charter) and Meeting schedule. - 20.29B The provisions of the Code do not apply to the operation or meeting procedure of Advisory Committees. - 20.29C Council may by resolution request that an Advisory Committee create a working party to consider an issue or undertake a particular activity. - 20.29D A Meeting may consider the recommendations contained in a report of an Advisory Committee (staff report) either separately or all concurrently. - 20.29E The recommendations of an Advisory Committee are, so far as adopted by the Meeting, resolutions of the Council.